Comparison of Unscented Kalman Filter Design for Agricultural Anaerobic Digestion Model: Introduction

 To this end, Kolas et al. (2009) \citep{Kolas.2009} investigated various implementations of the UKF, involving different noise scenarios (additive and non-additive) as well as state constraints.
 More specifically, state constraints were addressed by adopting a nonlinear program (NLP) proposed by \citep{Vachhani.2006}, and by reformulating the NLP as a quadratic program (QP) assuming linear output equations.

-Weinrich and Nelles (2021) have recently proposed simplified AD models \citep{Weinrich2021b} derived from the highly complex Anaerobic Digestion Model No. 1 (ADM1) presented in \citep{Batstone2002}.
+Weinrich and Nelles (2021) have recently proposed simplified AD models \citep{Weinrich2021b} derived from the highly complex Anaerobic Digestion Model No. 1 (ADM1) \citep{Batstone2002}.
 The potential of these ADM1 simplifications has been demonstrated in case studies addressing demand-oriented biogas production in lab- \citep{Weinrich2021} and full-scale \citep{Mauky.2016}.
-Moreover, the ADM1 simplifications have been shown to be locally observable, and thus appropriate to be applied in state estimation \citep{Hellmann.2023}.
+Moreover, the ADM1 simplifications have been shown to be locally observable, and thus appropriate to be applied in state estimation \citep{Hellmann.2023b}.

-This paper investigates UKF design for an ADM1 simplification derived from \citep{Weinrich2021b}.
-By demonstrating different UKF implementations, we aim to provide insights into comparative performance of these implementations, and thereby offering analytical, numerical and algorithmic guidance.
-The study thus contributes to realizing model-based monitoring and control for demand-driven operation of AD plants.
+This paper compares different UKF designs for a simplified ADM1 model which is derived from \citep{Weinrich2021b}.
+By demonstrating multiple UKF implementations, we aim to provide insights into comparative performance of available algorithms, and thereby offer analytical, numerical and algorithmic guidance.
+The study thus also contributes to realizing model-based monitoring and control for demand-driven operation of AD plants.